 Compounded prescription drugs are the result of combining, mixing, or altering ingredients by a pharmacist in response to a physician's prescription to create a new drug tailored to the specialized medical needs of an individual member.
 Traditional compounding typically occurs when an FDA-approved prescription drug is unavailable, or a licensed health care provider decides that an FDA-approved drug is not appropriate for a member's medical needs.
-Compounded prescription drugs are covered under Tier 2 and require preauthorization.
+Compounded prescription drugs are covered under Tier 2.
+There may be additional limits (such as needing preauthorization) for your compound.
+Contact WSRxS to find out whether a preauthorization is required.
 Claims for compounded drugs require additional information submitted on the claim form.
 This information is available from the compounding pharmacy.